santiontanon/mdlz80optimizer/README.md

 This will just output to the terminal all the suggested optimizations, and you can choose which ones to do manually.

+For documentation on how to define your own optimization patterns, see: https://github.com/santiontanon/mdlz80optimizer/blob/master/doc/pattern-definition.md

 ### Other MDL Functionalities